Donate Now

 Elianna Friedman

 Elianna Friedman brings a wealth of experience to her role.
-Before assuming this leadership position of the President of Thrive Food Bank, she served as an executive director, nonprofit consultant, family food coach, program manager, and chef.
+Before assuming this leadership position of the Program Director of Thrive Food Bank, she served as an executive director, nonprofit consultant, family food coach, program manager, and chef.
 Elianna is a compassionate listener with a talent for fostering community collaboration.

 Elianna was the founder of Bay Leaf Kitchen, a San Francisco-based nonprofit that connected youth from low-income neighborhoods with local farmers.
 As a family food coach, she provided hands-on guidance to families and school groups, offering both in-person and digital coaching to improve their relationships with food.
 Over the years, she has empowered hundreds of families to make confident food choices and develop lifelong healthy eating habits.